 Appellation of Origin: Lolol, Colchagua Valley.

-Grape Variety: 100% Carmenere
+Grape Variety: 100% Carménère.

-Alcoholic degree: 12,5º
+Alcoholic degree: 12,5º.

-Color: Reddish purple with violet hues.
+Color and Appearance: Clear, reddish purple with violet hues.

 Recommendation: Serve at 18º.

-Vinau Guide: 92 points for Lobo Carmenere 2018.
+Vinau Wine Guide: 92 points for Lobo Carménère 2018.

-Daily temperature differences can be up to 20 degrees, fostering maturation and the sugar concentration.
-During the summer months, temperatures can range from 30°C to 10°C.
+The vineyard is nestled in a warm, temperate climate where the dry season lasts six to eight months out of the year.
+Daily temperature differences can be up to 20 degrees, which fosters ripening and sugar concentration.
+Temperatures in the summer months can range from 30°C to 10°C.